daominah/age_of_empires_ror_hd/README.md

 - [ ] Heavy Transport is available for all (previously disabled for Assyrian, Babylonian, Choson, Hittite, Palmyran, Shang and Sumerian).

 End of shared changes.
 The following are civilization-specific changes.

+Civilization-specific tech bonuses (such as discount or faster research) are difficult to implement and have not been changed yet.

 ##### 1. [Assyrian](https://ageofempires.fandom.com/wiki/Assyrians#Civilization_bonuses)